Key Points

 Parish Clerk

 James Appleby later became a clerk at St. James’ Church.
 He was responsible for all the parish records and accounts.
-His early experience as a Hosier had a significant impact on his new career as a clerk.
+His early experience as a hosier had a significant impact on his new career as a clerk.
 His role also opened his mind to creating an effective calculating device to produce error-free results.

-What did James Appleby Invent?
+What Did James Appleby Invent?

-Accountant Machine by RC Appleby
+Accountant Machine

 James Appleby invented the money-calculating machine.
 The device is labeled: “Accountant Machine by RC Appleby, Saint James, Shaftesbury, Dorset, 1856”.
 A stylus is present in a fitted compartment.